 Mitigation measures as recommended by the specialists must be enforced if the proposed development were to be approved.
 These mitigation measures and recommendations are discussed in Section 10 of this report and have been included in the Environmental Impact Report (EMPr) attached as Appendix 10.
-Mitigation measures with regards to any activities in the watercourses are discussed in the river Maintenance and Management Plan (MMP)(Appendix 11).
+Mitigation measures with regards to any activities in the watercourses are discussed in the river Maintenance and Management Plan (MMP)(included in the EMPr).
 This MMP should be read in conjunction with the EMPr.